We wanted to hear from the people of Leeds about their thoughts on how we can improve patient choice. We held an engagement event to achieve this.

 Who did we speak to?

-Qa Research recruited 64 members of the public.
-They were selected in a way that ensured the profile of the room broadly represented the demographic profile of the Leeds CCG area by gender, age, ethnicity, household composition and working status.
+Qa Research recruited 70 members of the public.
+They were selected in a way that ensured attendees broadly represented the demographic profile of the Leeds CCG area; including gender, age, ethnicity, household composition, and working status.

 What did we ask?

 - What is most important to them when they are accessing services.